 About Bed-it Marine Sealant Tape:

-After hundreds of requests for a quality butyl tape I finally inked a deal on a very, very high quality butyl tape.
-Due to EPA regulation the "good stuff" from 30-40 years ago is long gone.
+After hundreds of requests for a high quality marine grade butyl tape I finally, through months and months of testing, landed on a tremendous formulation.
+Due to EPA regulation the good stuff from 30-40 years ago is long gone.
 To try and find a tape to survive the long term in the marine environment was not an easy task and took months of testing.
 After months and months going back and forth with my lab we finally landed on one.
-Bed-It Tape is gray in color, 1/16" thick and 1/2" wide and a 50' roll.
+Bed-It Tape is gray in color, 1/16" thick and 1/2" wide and comes in a 50' roll.
 It is the perfect consistency & width for bedding deck hardware.

 All the proceeds from the sale of Bed-It Tape get rolled back into the free "How To" articles posted on my site.

 Please be patient.
 I will ship as fast as I can and reply to inquiries as soon as possible as I want you to be a happy customer!
 Normally I ship out within 24 hours M-F and I even occasionally ship out on Saturdays.